 Endocannabinoids, on the other hand, are endogenous cannabinoids found in animals and humans.
 Only two endogenous cannabinoids have been discovered and identified within the body: Anandamide (the “bliss molecule”) and 2-Arachidonoylglycerol (2-AG).
 These two molecules help make up the Endocannabinoid System (ECS) and send messages to activate the cannabinoid receptor cells (CB1 and CB2), which are found all throughout our pets’ bodies.

 Amazingly, our pets’ endocannabinoids play a huge role in maintaining balance in their health.
-Supplementing with certain plant derived-cannabinoids can actually help deliver therapeutic effects in their bodies.
+Administering certain plant derived-cannabinoids, in some cases, can actually help deliver these beneficial effects in their bodies.
 This is because certain cannabinoids affect our pets in different ways, and researchers are just starting to scratch the surface of the beneficial properties these cannabinoids contain.

-Over the last few decades, scientists have been researching these incredible compounds to see what therapeutic properties they offer the mammalian body.
-For now, scientists believe that phytocannabinoids, when consumed, directly and indirectly work with endocannabinoids by encouraging their production and preventing their breakdown.
+Over the last few decades, scientists have been researching these incredible compounds to see what they offer the mammalian body.
+For now, scientists believe that phytocannabinoids, when consumed, directly and indirectly work with endocannabinoids (here’s a great link that explains more about phytocannabinoids as it relates to their potential benefits).

 Benefits of Cannabinoids